High Testosterone Symptoms and PCOS Title

 Irregular Periods and Infertility

-Too much of a male sex hormone like testosterone can disrupt your body’s menstrual cycle and other sexual processes.
+High levels of male hormones like testosterone can disrupt your body’s menstrual cycle and other sexual processes.
 Testosterone has a place in female fertility, boosting our libido during ovulation.
 However, when there’s an excess of testosterone, it can interfere with your female sex hormone (estrogen) and make periods infrequent, painful, and heavy.
-Even more, it may negatively impact fertility, since you won’t be ovulating regularly and consistently.
+Even more, it may negatively impact fertility, since you won’t be ovulating regularly and consistently

 Mood Swings

 Whenever your hormones are imbalanced, your mood is probably imbalanced, too.
 (More on mood swings and PCOS here.)
-Your adrenal system plays a big part in how you feel both physically and mentally.
-Some studies even show high testosterone levels in men and women may contribute to female depression and anxiety.
+Your adrenal glands play a big part in how you feel both physically and mentally.
+Some studies even show high testosterone levels in men and women may contribute to depression and anxiety in women.

 Obesity